 Yes, a heat pump cuts electricity costs because they use less energy to produce more heat.

 Heat pumps move heat.
 Resistance heaters create heat.

 And heat transfer requires less energy than heat creation.

-Heat pumps are able to take a small amount of electrical energy and use it to move up to 3 times that amount in heat energy into your home.
+Heat pumps are able to take a small amount of electrical energy and use it to move up to 3 times that amount of heat energy into your home.
 This is called being “300% efficient”.

 Resistance heaters, on the other hand, are only 100% efficient.
 This means 100% of the electricity they consume is converted into heat energy.

-Which sounds good...but it’s really not that efficient.
+Which sounds good...but it’s not really that efficient.